 - 5Interior, dashboard & comfortAvailable in three high-spec trim levels, the Mercedes GLA 250 e is a comfortable and well equipped SUV

 - 6Boot space, seating & practicality - currently readingThe Mercedes GLA 250 e is more spacious and practical than the previous version of the GLA, but some plug-in hybrid rivals offer greater versatility

-- 7Reliability & safety ratingThe Mercedes GLA 250 e is likely to be reliable and safe, but we've no official data on either front just yet
+- 7Reliability & safety ratingThe GLA 250 e hybrid is likely to be safe, although Mercedes’ recent reliability is in question